Kinship Guardianship Assistance Payment (Kin-GAP) Program

 Kin-GAP payments are based on the child's needs otherwise covered in AFDC-FC payments (minus any non-exempt income) and the circumstances of the relative guardian.
 Payments cannot exceed the foster care maintenance payment that would have been paid based on the age-related state-approved foster family home care rate and any applicable Specialized Care Increment (SCI) for a child placed in a licensed or approved family home.

-Kin-GAP recipients are automatically eligible for age-related increases.
-Once the case has entered the new Kin-GAP program, a re-assessment is required at least every two years.
+Kin-GAP recipients where juvenile dependency was dismissed prior to January 1, 2017 are automatically eligible for age-related increases.
+Once the case has entered the Kin-GAP program, a reassessment is required at least every two years.
 If the needs of the child or circumstances of the relative guardian change, DCFS and the relative guardian may negotiate an adjusted payment of benefits more frequently than every two years.
-See Kinship Supportive Services for more information on the re-assessment process.
+See Kinship Supportive Services for more information on the reassessment process.
+This applies to both Federal and State Kin-Gap cases, per ACL 11-15

 Kin-GAP legal guardians are not eligible for the DCFS childcare subsidy.
 When the case enters Kin-GAP the childcare subsidy expires after the current certification period.
 As needed, CSWs should assist the caregiver in identifying alternative childcare resources in the community and/or through DPSS.